codr7/swift-interpreter/README.md

 Each version focuses on a one or a few key areas of functionality.

 ### v1
-Implements a minimum viable virtual machine that can push values on a stack and call primitive functions.
+Implement a minimum viable virtual machine with a stack and primitive functions.

 ### v2
-Adds support for bytecode tracing for debugging purposes and tasks, aka. fibers or green threads.
+Add tracing for debugging purposes and tasks, aka. fibers or green threads.

 ### v3
-Adds support for namespaces, forms and macros.
+Add namespaces, forms, macros and improve error handling.